betheden/hebrew-grammar/content/conjunction.rst

 ~~~~~~~~

 Sometimes the words אַף and כִּי are paired together to form a compound
-conjunction that functions as a strong affirmative.
+conjunction that functions as a strong :ref:`affirmative<conjunction-affirmative>`.
 This compound
 conjunction can appear with or without the prefix conjunction וְ
 ("and").